QuizandSurveyMaster/quiz_master_next/readme.txt

 If you like this plugin, consider exploring our other plugins:

-☰ [Responsive Menu](https://wordpress.org/plugins/responsive-menu/) - Best WordPress Menu Builder Plugin to create awesome and interactive mobile & desktop menus for WordPress websites.
+☰ [Responsive Menu](https://wordpress.org/plugins/responsive-menu/) - Highly customisable Responsive Menu Plugin for WordPress.
+No coding experience or knowledge is needed with an easy to use interface you can get it looking exactly as you want with minimal fuss.

+🔒 [Hide My WP](https://hidemywp.net/) - Makes it impossible for a hacker or an attacker to know the location of login url.

 📙 [Projectopia](https://wordpress.org/plugins/projectopia-core/) - Project Management & Invoicing plugin for WordPress.
 Generate invoices, send quotes, generate leads, manage clients, provide support - all inside your WordPress website.